Ttttt47/UKBioCoin/README.md

 ### Reproducible development environment

-The supplied environment includes R, the R packages used by `demo/script.R`, PLINK2, Boost, CMake, Ninja, and a C++ compiler.
+The supplied environment includes R, the R packages used by `demo/script.R`, NumPy (for interoperability tests), PLINK2, Boost, CMake, Ninja, and a C++ compiler.
 Eigen is intentionally not duplicated and is supplied to CMake as an include path.

 ```bash
 mamba env create -f environment.yml